Diarkis/diarkis-server-template/examples/matching/custom-criteria/README.md

         the unique identifier of the client like user ID
 ```

-**NOTE**: This sample does not implment any geolocalization database nor service.
-If desired, it is up to you to plug such an external service into the example code.
+**NOTE**: This sample does not implment a geolocalization database nor service.
+If desired, it is
+up to you to plug-in such an external service into the code example.

 ## Examples

-The custom criteria outlined in this example uses client-provided decimal degrees (DD) coordinates as the
+The custom matchmaking criteria outlined in this example uses client-provided decimal degree (DD)
-matching conditions.
+coordinates as the matchmaking conditions.

 ### Valid Matching